 United Airlines: As of June 18, United only accepts cats and dogs on their flights.
-You can read more about their PetSafe program, including what breeds are (and aren't) permitted, here.
+You can read more about their PetSafe program, including what breeds are (and aren't) permitted, on the United PetSafe website.
 There are fees for bringing these pets on your flight, which vary based on the total weight of the animal and crate.

 Traveling with allergies

 While we’re talking pets, it’s worth pointing out that no airline can guarantee an allergen-free flight for several reasons, including animals being allowed on flights, as well as in-flight snacks and meals processed in facilities where there are also nuts.
 Plus, airlines only have so much control over what snacks others bring aboard.
 So, if you’ve spoken with your doctor and can safely travel, it’s up to you to do what you can to have a comfortable flight.

 “When you get to your seat, use an antibacterial wipe to clean all surfaces you may touch, including the seat, arms and the tray table in front of you,” Tanya Bumgardner, content editor and manager for the Asthma and Allergy Foundation of America, said.